 This post is also available in: Svenska

-There is no drug that worries parents more than cortisone.
-When I ask why parents are so reluctant to give their child cortisone, fears of side effects often arise – thinning of the skin, poor growth, diabetes… So, let’s set things straight.
-In this blog, we’ll discuss a little bit about cortisone, different types of cortisone treatments and its side effects.
+There is no drug that worries parents more than corticosteroids.
+When I ask why parents are reluctant to give their child corticosteroids, fears of side effects often come up – thinning of the skin, poor growth, diabetes… Therefore, I want to tell you a little about corticosteroids, different types of corticosteroid treatments and its side effects.

-Cortisone, or steroids, is the collective name for a group of different molecules that have the same effect as the vital hormone we produce in our body, called cortisol.
+Corticosteroids, or steroids, is the collective name for a group of different molecules that have the same effect as the vital hormone cortisol.
 Cortisol is formed by the adrenal gland and has a variety of effects on the body.
-To understand how important it is, I will tell you what problems arise for those who do not produce any cortisol.
-A child who does not produce cortisol (a very unusual disease, but does occur) becomes tired, listless, nauseous, vomits, has poor growth, has low blood pressure and may have very low blood sugar without feeling it.
-Their salt level is also out of balance.
-Additionally, if a child who cannot produce cortisol gets a stomach ache or fever, they can die within a few hours.
-This is because cortisol is absolutely necessary for the body’s defense against infection, and necessary to trigger the body’s defenses against fluid loss and low blood pressure.
+To understand how important it is, I will tell you what problems arise for those who do not produce cortisol at all.
+A child who does not produce cortisol (a very unusual disease, but does occur) becomes tired, listless, nauseous, vomits, does not grow well, has low blood pressure and may have very low blood sugar without feeling it.
+Their salt level is, also, out of balance.
+Here’s an example.
+If a child who cannot produce cortisol gets a stomach bug, or a fever, the child can die within hours.
+This is because cortisol is absolutely necessary for the body’s defense against infection, and to trigger the body’s defense against fluid losses and excessively low blood pressure.

-Long term treatment of high dose cortisone causes severe side effects
+Long term treatment of high dose corticosteroids causes severe side effects

 2. Mood swings.
 Children often become more rowdy, sometimes depressed, and sometimes upset.
 In my experiences, children commonly become more noisy.